 The global Leesman team examines how workplaces affect employee and organizational performance and identifies top-tier workplaces around the world.
 Employee experience is measured via employee feedback on how effectively the workplace supports them and their work.
 Each workplace is then benchmarked against Leesman’s workplace effectiveness database – considered the world’s largest and statistically most robust.

 “CBA isn’t new to pioneering in workplaces and experimenting to optimize its facilities.
-With its workplace strategy and identity shifting from ‘bank’ to the environment of a tech company or a start-up, CBA’s commitment to supporting a healthy and sustainable future for its people is exceptional,” said Global Workplace Design Leader, Amanda Stanaway.
+With its workplace strategy and identity shifting from ‘bank’ to the environment of a tech company or a start-up, CBA’s commitment to supporting a healthy and sustainable future for its people is exceptional,” said Woods Bagot’s global leader in workplace design, Amanda Stanaway.

 At Axle, people have the freedom to find their ideal space to work in at any time of the day that suits their schedule.
 Standing at eight stories, the new building harnesses the communal and craft-based concept of the railroad workshop that once operated on the historic site, providing the 4,000 employees with the best spaces, tools and techniques to bring new ideas to life.
 Unlike a traditional workplace, Axle is open 24/7, and the developing precinct in which it is located will be activated 18 hours a day, every day, by the end of the year.